 Korean-born celebrity chef Akira Back has opened his first restaurant in Singapore at JW Marriott, featuring modern Japanese cuisine with Korean accents and with influences taken from across the world.
 Helmed by Chef Tomoyuki Kiga, chef de cuisine, the restaurant goes beyond the classic sushi and hand rolls to include innovative recipes served up on hot and cold sharing plates, plus specially brewed drinks.
 Must-tries are tuna pizza, AB tacos, 48-hour ‘Tajima’ short rib and miso black cod, with ingredients sourced and flown in from throughout the world.
 The 100-seater restaurant includes a sushi bar, where you can watch the chefs – when your eyes aren’t being drawn to the paintings by Chef Akira’s mother.

-Indulge in the tipple of your choice in one of the three bars.
-The Media Bar serves up an international selection of drinks with local favourites and bar bites.
-Tonic is, aptly, a speciality gin bar.
-The Court Martial Bar, serving cocktails, is named after its original use, where, no doubt, its reluctant original visitors would have enjoyed the opportunity of a stiff drink to settle their nerves before their disciplinary hearing.
+Indulge in the tipple of your choice in one of two bars, Tonic and The Court Martial Bar.
+While the former is a speciality gin bar, the latter serves cocktails and is named after its original use, where visitors would have enjoyed a stiff drink to settle their nerves before their disciplinary hearing.